 Walter C. Hembree, MD, is a board-certified orthopaedic surgeon, fellowship trained in foot and ankle surgery.
-He sees patients at MedStar Franklin Square Medical Center, MedStar Harbor Hospital and MedStar Union Memorial Hospital and MedStar Harbor Hospital in Baltimore.
+He sees patients in Pikesville, and at MedStar Union Memorial Hospital and MedStar Harbor Hospital in Baltimore.

 Dr. Hembree’s treatment philosophy is to assist patients in making informed, evidence-based decisions about their care, and to only use surgery as a last resort option.
 His clinical interests include total ankle replacement; foot and ankle sports injuries, trauma, and arthritis; flatfoot deformity; and forefoot and bunion surgery.
 He is excited to return to a research-driven academic program after previously practicing in South Carolina.